National AI Awards 2025Discover AI's trailblazers! Join us to celebrate innovation and nominate industry leaders.

 Luton

-The Lead FPGA Engineer would be responsible the success of the engineering activities within an Integrated FPGA Product Team or one of the products within an FPGA Product Line.
+The Lead FPGA Engineer would be responsible the success of the engineering activities within an Integrated FPGA Product Team or one of the products within a FPGA Product Line.

-Manage an FPGA Engineering Team to deliver the project outcomes
+Manage a FPGA Engineering Team to deliver the project outcomes

-Ensure that the FPGA Engineering team has a well-documented Engineering Plan and that the plan is followed
+Ensure with the Engineering Manager, that the FPGA engineering team has a well-documented Engineering Plan and that the plan is followed

 Report on progress of the Engineering plan as needed